Planning for Advanced Cancer

 - Look at the different roles they have played throughout life

 - Think about what an event or certain time of life meant then, and what it means now

 - Gather things that have meaning to them to give to their loved ones

 - Share memories or create projects with people who are close to them

 Make a legacy.
 Doing the things above is often called "making a legacy.”
 Your legacy can be anything you want.
+Do whatever you want that brings joy and meaning to you.
 Some examples of ways people have looked back on their lives include:

 - Making a video or recording of special memories